astra1dev/awesome-among-us/README.md

 *Need to be installed by all players in the lobby.*

 - [LevelImposter](https://levelimposter.net) - create and play custom maps with ease
+- [Town of Us Reactivated](https://github.com/eDonnes124/Town-Of-Us-R) - play with A LOT more roles

 ## Host-only Mods